 For some participants, Parkinson’s becoming more dominant represented a shift in their perception of their caring role, one in which closeness was transformed, discussed, and managed together:

 Yeah, in some ways, it’s almost like being a parent [caring for husband], and that’s what is really difficult, because obviously, you know, we started out as an equal partnership, and now it’s, like, it’s a bit like being on a seesaw really, you know, I’m either at the bottom or the top.
-And we can never be balanced, because I’m making the decisions and saying, “Well, we can do this, we can’t do that.
+And we can never be balanced, because I’m making the decisions and saying, “Well, we can do this, we can’t do that”.
 Yeah, it is difficult (Rachel, T2).

 In contrast, others spoke about how their relationship with their partner deepened because of lockdown: